AGarbie98/AGarbie98/README.md

 Hi, this GitHub is for billion or so codes that I work on, and what's public is usually (most of the time) the ones that work.
+I use python and MATLAB.
+I'm an engineer so majority of the stuff here will be for engineering, but some random stuff might pop up here and there.

 Thanks,
 bye